Ferntree Gully

 Residential development activity is lower than average in Ferntree Gully according to AreaSearch's national comparison of local real estate markets

-The average value of new properties constructed is $489,000, demonstrating a focus on the premium segment with upmarket properties.
-This year, $46.1 million in commercial approvals have been registered, suggesting strong commercial development momentum.
+This indicates that new construction is matching or outpacing demand, offering buyers more options and potentially enabling population growth to exceed current expectations.
+New properties are being constructed at an average value of $489,000, demonstrating a focus on the premium segment with upmarket properties.
+In FY-26 alone, $46.1 million in commercial approvals have been registered, indicating strong commercial development momentum.
 Compared to Greater Melbourne, Ferntree Gully shows approximately 75% of the construction activity per person.
-Nationally, it places among the 45th percentile of areas assessed, offering more limited choices for buyers and supporting demand for existing homes.
-This reflects the area's maturity and possible planning constraints.
+Nationally, it places among the 45th percentile of areas assessed, suggesting more limited choices for buyers and supporting demand for existing homes.

-Recent construction comprises 60.0% detached houses and 40.0% townhouses or apartments, indicating a shift from the area's existing housing composition (currently 88.0% houses).
-The location has approximately 366 people per dwelling approval, reflecting an established area.
-Future projections show Ferntree Gully adding 567 residents by 2041.
+This is below average nationally, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 60.0% detached houses and 40.0% townhouses or apartments, indicating an increasing blend of attached housing types offering choices across price ranges.
+This represents a notable shift from the area's existing housing composition, which is currently 88.0% houses.
+This change suggests decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
+Ferntree Gully has approximately 366 people per dwelling approval, reflecting an established area.
+Future projections show Ferntree Gully adding 574 residents by 2041, according to the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development